Hawthorn, Goodhart and Friedman Walk Into an Agile Team Room – What Happens Next Will Amaze You…

 Goal: Reduction in time blocked per story through avoidance and faster mitigation

 A count of defects that are discovered in production.
-Used to then identify root causes as to why defect not detected prior to release.
-Also creates clear agreement on acceptable level of escaped defects with shared understanding of mitigations identified to reduce future escaped defects.
+Used to then identify root causes as to why defect not detected before release.
+Also creates clear agreement on an acceptable level of escaped defects with a shared understanding of mitigations identified to reduce future escaped defects.

 Escaped Defect Resolution Time